Dementia treatments 2025 | Medications and therapies

 Today, people living with the disease dementia can take certain medications that will boost memory and help someone to function better in daily life.

-There are also therapies and lifestyle changes that can ease symptoms, and improve quality of life.
+Therapies and lifestyle changes can also ease symptoms and improve quality of life.

 Disease-modifying treatments: Anti-amyloid drugs